 10:44 AM - The Chicago Cubs are expected to re-sign pitcher Jason Hammel.

-MLB Senior Writer, NCAAFB Contributor, NFL Contributor, NCAAB Staff Writer
+MLB Staff Writer, NCAAFB Staff Writer, NFL Contributor, NCAAB Featured Writer

 After a second consecutive season below .500, the White Sox have gotten aggressive in their offseason moves and grabbed one of the best starting pitchers in the league in Jeff Samardzija and a solid closer in David Robertson.